James Wood (critic): Reception

 In response, the n+1 editors devoted a large portion of the journal's subsequent issue to a roundtable on the state of contemporary literature and criticism.

 Upon the publication of Wood's first collection of essays, The Broken Estate, in 1999, Harold Bloom wrote that Wood is "an authentic literary critic, very rare in this bad time."
-But in a 2008 interview with Vice magazine, Bloom stated: Oh, don't even mention [Wood].
+However, in a 2008 interview with Vice magazine, Bloom stated: Oh, don't even mention [Wood].
 He doesn't exist.
 He just does not exist at all. [...]
 There are period pieces in criticism as there are period pieces in the novel and in poetry.
 The wind blows and they will go away. [...]
 A publisher wanted to send me [Wood's] book and I said, "Please don't." [...]
 I told them, "Please don't bother to send it."
 I didn't want to have to throw it out.
 There's nothing to the man.
 He also has—and I haven't ever read him on me—but I'm told he wrote a vicious review of me in The New Republic, which I never look at anyway, in which he clearly evidenced, as one of my old friends put it, a certain anxiety of influence.
 I don't want to talk about him.